wilhelmagren/advent-of-code/README.md

-# Advent-of-Code package for Python 🎄 🌟
+# Python Advent-of-Code package 🎄 🌟
+This repository contains code for a Python module that enables streamlined loading, solving, and answering of the `Advent of Code (AoC)` christmas questions.
+It is written with the intention of offering the end user more insight into memory usage, time complexity etc. for their provided solutions to the AoC questions.
+Currently it only supports solutions written in Python but allowing the user to answer in e.g. C, C++, Rust, etc. is a future feature that I am looking into.

-This repository contains the `adventofcode` python package which enables a streamlined and simple coding experience so that you can help save christmas!
-It is written using mostly built-in libraries, except for the dependency of [numpy](https://numpy.org/).
-If you find any bug or have suggestions on how to improve this package, go down to the contact section to see where you can reach me.
-Otherwise, just clone it and create a PR of the feature you want to add or fix.
+If you find any bug or have any suggestions on how to improve this package, go down to the contact section to see full contribution guidelines [WIP].

 ## Directory setup
 To run the streamlined pipeline it requires a specific directory structure.
 All data files should follow the naming convention of `d<day>.in` and be placed in `data/<year>/`.
 All solutions should follow the naming convention `d<day>p<part>.py` and be placed in `solutions/<year>/`.
 The package has a module for setting up the required directory structure automatically, but if you want to manually transfer files/solutions, make sure that your directory looks accordingly: